 How To Make A Pumpkin Out Of Chicken Wire

 Greetings and happy October friends!
-Today I am joining 6 other bloggers for 10 on the Tenth as we all share our take on the theme of Harvest.
-I am bringing back an oldie but goodie craft; the chicken wire pumpkin.
+Today I am bringing back an oldie but goodie craft; the chicken wire pumpkin.
 I have had many requests to revisit this post and share the gauge of chicken wire that I used as well as detailed DIY instructions.
-I went ahead and tweaked the original design of the pumpkin from my 2013 French Western Chicken Wire Pumpkin post by changing the gauge of wire, added some copper wiring, beads and burlap flower.
+I went ahead and tweaked the original design of the pumpkin of my 2013 French Western Chicken Wire Pumpkin post by changing the gauge of wire, added some copper wiring, beads and burlap flower.

 Supplies For Chicken Wire Pumpkin